rcmx/ansible_local/roles/basic/README.md

 ## Dependencies

-- `bootstrap` playbook must be run once first to create the `ansible` system user
+- `setup/bootstrap.yml` playbook is automatically imported by `basic.yml` to create the `ansible` system user
 - Requires sudo/root access for system package installation and user creation

 ## Role Variables